gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *S_plugin_name* -- the name of a plugin within the module.
 If you do not know the name of the plugin, run with *i_verbose" set to true to find the name.

-*i_verbose* -- print a list of all the plugins defined in the module.
+*i_verbose* -- print a list of all the plugins defined in the module, as well as other information.

 ### Examples